Sanders ascendant, Klobuchar on the move one month out from Iowa caucuses

 With exactly one month to go until the Iowa caucuses kick off the presidential primary and caucus nominating calendar on Feb.
 3, Sen. Bernie Sanders is on a roll.

 “With your help, we can win here in Iowa.
 I'm feeling very good about Iowa.
-If we win here in Iowa, that we have an excellent chance to win in New Hampshire,” the populist firebrand from Vermont forecast during a campaign event Thursday night in Muscatine, Iowa.
+If we win here in Iowa ... we have an excellent chance to win in New Hampshire,” the populist firebrand from Vermont forecast during a campaign event Thursday night in Muscatine, Iowa.

 SANDERS UNVEILS MASSIVE FUNDRAISING HAUL